mead-one/chrismead-website/content/blog/2025-07-12-hello-world.md

     - Generation of custom navigation menus
     - Paginated navigation menus for sections containing multiple pages that are updated regularly, such as my [Projects](/projects) section and this blog
     - Customised taxonomies, such as the [Tags](/tags) section, for grouping posts by topic
+- Automatic cache-busting and minification of assets, such as CSS and transpiled JavaScript files

 These benefits come without the drawbacks of executing back-end software on the server and enable the site to be hosted on simple, cheap packages as the static content is generated at build-time.
 This means the web server only needs to serve static files with no extra processing required once it's on the server.